-In June 2005, a team of three Panamanian veterinarians and three volunteers held the first spay & neuter clinic, sterilizing 21 animals, mostly all rescued by expats.
+In June 2005, three Panamanian veterinarians and three volunteers held the first spay & neuter clinic, sterilizing 21 animals, mostly all rescued by ex-pats.
 It was held at a rented elementary school.
-It took a full day to perform the sterilizations as the vets at that time eviserated the animals.
-Scales from grocery stores were used to weigh the small animals in order to find the correct anesthesia dosage.
+It took a full day to perform the sterilizations as the vets at that time eviscerated the animals.
+Scales from grocery stores were used to weigh the small animals to find the correct anesthesia dosage.
 Larger animals were just guessed at.

-Ruby played to her strengths and organized the clinic which we know and let the vets figure out the medical side of it.
+Ruby played to her strengths and organized the clinic, which we know and let the vets figure out the medical side.
 She and her late husband, Tom, purchased most of the equipment for the clinics through matching funds with a very generous donation from a Boquete resident.
 In the year 2005, there were only two clinics held which sterilized 73 animals.
-The second of these had American vets who taught the spay hook method which is what is used exclusively today, as this method allows most vets to perform a spay within 10-15 minutes or less.
+The second of these had American vets who taught the spay hook method, which is used exclusively today, as this method allows most vets to perform a spay within 10-15 minutes or less.

-Our Panamanian neighbors have embraced the spay & neuter idea and today 90-95% of our clinics are made up of Panamanian pet owners and neighborhood collectors bringing street animals.
-In January, 2015, 180 animals were sterilized and 40% of that figure was animals brought in by collectors.
+Our Panamanian neighbors have embraced the spay & neuter idea, and today 90-95% of our clinics are made up of Panamanian pet owners and neighborhood collectors bringing street animals.
+In January 2015, 180 animals were sterilized, and 40% of that figure was animals brought in by collectors.

 Neighborhood Collectors Are Our Friends

-The organization has several collectors who go to remote areas, trap animals, bring them in to the clinic for surgery, and then release them back where they were originally found.
+The organization has several collectors who go to remote areas, trap animals, bring them into the clinic for surgery, and then release them back where they were initially found.
 The animals are all tattooed inside the ear with an “S” to show they have been sterilized to avoid future duplicate surgeries.
 There are also feral cat feeding stations around town maintained by one of the volunteers.

 Price of the Clinic

-The New Amigos de Animales Facility
+The New Facility

-January 2015 was the first clinic held in the new facility built especially for the Amigos de Animales group clinics throughout countless donations and fundraisers.
-The greatest thing is that the volunteers will not have to be moving equipment to various rented facilities.
+January 2015 was the first clinic held in the new facility built especially for the group clinics throughout countless donations and fundraisers.
+The most significant thing is that the volunteers will not have to be moving equipment to various rented facilities.
 The building can also be rented for things such as traveling veterinarians, fundraising projects, and others.
-A few more dollars ($20,000 to be exact) are still needed to finish the facility so if anyone is looking for a tax write-off for a donation of $1,000 or more, the organization does have access to a 501(c)3 form in the United States and they can offer that in exchange.
-Any donation, money, time, talent, or supplies, is welcome at any time.
+A few more dollars ($20,000 to be exact) are still needed to finish the facility so if anyone is looking for a tax write-off for a donation of $1,000 or more, the organization does have access to a 501(C)3 form in the United States and they can offer that in exchange.
+Any donation, money, time, talent, or supplies, are welcome at any time.

 My First Clinic

-The clinic ended up being a life changer for me, and as I said, I had one of the top ten days of my whole life by helping to save a puppy that was nearly dead and in the hands of his 12 year old owner.
-The workers did not think there was any hope for this animal but I was determined that the little puppy was not going to die on this child so I took over trying to wake the puppy from anesthesia and raise his 92 degree temperature.
-The puppy was sandwiched between two heating pads, blankets, and me bouncing him around like a crazy person while breathing on him as much as I could trying to warm him.
+The clinic ended up being a life changer for me.
+I had one of the top ten days of my whole life by saving a puppy that was nearly dead and in the hands of his 12-year-old owner.
+The workers did not think there was any hope for this animal, but I was determined that the little puppy would not die on this child.
+I took over, trying to wake the puppy from anesthesia and raise his dropping 92-degree temperature.
+The puppy was sandwiched between two heating pads, blankets, and here was me, bouncing him around like a crazy person while breathing on him to warm him.

-What We Do Besides Spay and Neuter
+What They Do Besides Spay and Neuter

-Many of this information was shared with me by Ruby McKenzie, founder Fundacion Amigos de los Animales, Boquete (aadab.org)
+Many of this information was shared with me by Ruby McKenzie, founder Fundacion Amigos de Los Animales, Boquete (aadab.org)